gsi-upm/Sefarad/docs/pipelines.rst

 These scripts describe tasks.
 This tasks has a execution sequence, i.e. the final task depend on the others.
 This means that for running the script you only need to call the final task.

-For following steps, the example used is sefarad.py (this script is located in https://lab.cluster.gsi.dit.upm.es/sefarad/sefarad-full/blob/master/sefarad.py)
+For following steps, the example used is sefarad.py (this script is located inside Luigi folder)

 In our example tasks are: FetchDataTask, SenpyTask and ElasticsearchTask.